Tlacotalpan (municipality)

 Tlacotalpan is a municipality located in the eastern coastal region of the Mexican state of Veracruz.
 It covers a total surface area of 646.51 km², accounting for 0.89% of the state total.
+The municipal seat is the city of Tlacotalpan, Veracruz, a UNESCO World Heritage Site.

+Geography

 Tlacotalpan borders the municipalities of Alvarado to the north; José Azueta and Isla to the south; Santiago Tuxtla to the southeast; Lerdo de Tejada and Saltabarranca to the east; and Acula and Amatitlán to the West.

 The municipality is drained by the San Juan and Tuxpan rivers, which are tributaries of the larger Papaloapan River.

-The municipal seat is the city of Tlacotalpan, Veracruz, a UNESCO World Heritage Site.

 The municipality

 The town of Tlacotalpan served as the local government for 143 other communities, which cover a territory of 577.59km2.
 The municipal government includes a president, a syndic the five representatives called regidors.
 Of these communities, only the seat of the municipality is classified as urban; the rest are rural.
 The seat also contains almost all of the population of the municipality, followed by Boca de San Miguel with 394 people, Pérez y Jiménez with 374, San Francisco los Cocos with 347 and Las Amapolas with 216.
 The municipality borders that of Alvarado, Lerdo de Tejada and Isla.